Sabarna Anand

 Sabarna Anand (1987 – 11 November 2016) was an Indian television and film actress who appeared in Tamil and Malayalam cinema and television.
 She rose to fame with her role as Chithra in the Tamil film Poojai (2014), and made her television acting debut in Harichandanam (2010).
 She was known for her appearance in shows such as Sondha Bandham (2012), Thendral (2012), Puthu Kavithai (2013), Pasamalar (2013-2016), Mayamohini (2014-2015).

 On 13 November 2016, Sabarna was found dead in her apartment in Maduravoyal in early morning from 7-9 am.
 Sabarna's neighbor called police after smelling a foul smell coming from Sabarna's apartment.
 When police entered Sabarna's house they found Sabarna dead and was revealed after autopsy that she actually died on 11 November 2016, two days prior discovery.
 Autopsy results also suggest and was later confirmed that Sabarna died from suicide by cutting.

 Career

-Sabarna Anand was born in 1987 in Chennai.
+Sabarna Anand was born in 1987 in Mettupalayam, coimbatore.
 During her college days, Sabarna tried auditioning for a role in the Malayalam serial Harichandanam and was later accepted and played the role as Honey the serial aired on Asianet in 2010.
 In 2014, Sabarna made her first film debut in the film Poojai alongside actors Vishal and Shruti Haasan.
 She later appeared in more serials such as Sondha Bandham (2012), Thendral (2012), Puthu Kavithai (2013), Pasamalar (2013-2016), Mayamohini (2014-2015).